ensolvers/ensolvers-cicd/README.md

 - [ECS-With-LB](templates/ECS-With-LB.yaml): Provisions a ECS cluster with an ALB for balancing traffic.
 By default, an nginx Docker image is configured for testing purposes

+## Infrastructure for SPA deployment

+This section contains a detailed guide on how to provision the infrastructure for deploying a Single-Page App using S3 and Cloudformation

+1. Go to AWS Route53 console, register the domain in Hosted Zone
+2. Go to AWS Certificate Manager and request a certificate for the domain, follow the steps to get the domain validated and the cert issued
+3. Go to CloudFormation console, create a new stack using [Frontend.yaml](templates/Frontend.yaml) template
+4. Enter the following details
+- Hosted Zone: same zone that was registered in Step 1
+- Subdomain: the desired subdomain - if we want to host the app on the root domain (no subdomain) no worries, we can configure it later
+- AcmCertificateArn: use the ARN of the certificate issued in (3)

 ## Spring Boot app deployment in AWS Elastic Container Service

 This section contains a step-by-step guide to configuring a full ECS infrastructure and deployment process.